-In making the garden, Bernard recognised that the poor soil and dry conditions at Fullers Mill resemble those of the Mediterranean region and has consciously made use of plants naturally adapted to such places.
-Thus the early flowering snowdrops from Greece – Galanthus reginae-olgae, start to flower in October.
+In making the garden, Bernard recognised that the poor soil and dry conditions at Fullers Mill resemble those of the Mediterranean region and consciously made use of plants naturally adapted to such places.
 The wild Tulipa sprengeri, now extinct in the wild, is an unusual sight in late May.
-In winter the elegant birch grove of Betula ‘Silver Grace’, which was originally discovered by the lake, brings great freshness to the Top Garden, and in summer it becomes a romantic, dream-like scene underplanted with silver and purple.
-In early summer the Top Garden is transformed by flowering shrubs, which later form the backdrop for majestic displays of lilies.
+In Summer the elegant birch grove of Betula ‘Silver Grace’ becomes a romantic, dreamlike scene underplanted with silver and purple and the Top Garden is transformed by flowering shrubs, which later form the backdrop for majestic displays of lilies.

 The River & Mill Pond

 The sound of rushing water draws the visitor to the weir and footbridge across the River Lark.
-This was formerly one of 23 locks enabling barges to bring mainly coal from the North Sea up to Bury St Edmunds and to take corn back.
 The Lark ceased to be navigable in 1900 and when Bernard bought the property the Mill Pond had disappeared under a tangle of fallen trees, brambles and nettles.
 Much work has been done since then and now the area is planted with massed Primula, Darmera and the skunk cabbage Lysichiton along with other moisture loving plants.
-Over the years there were a succession of fulling mills between the river and the pond.
-Each mill had a water wheel which powered a set of mallets, these were used to pound locally woven cloth, to make it more full and thicker.
-After fulling it was put out to dry on a flat tentering ground where it was secured with tenter hooks to stop it shrinking as it dried.

 The Low Garden